anuragtb/pdfcpu/attach/attach_list.md

 # List Attachments

 A PDF attachment is any file previously attached to a PDF document.
 This command outputs a list of all attachments.
+Have a look at some [examples](#examples).

 ## Usage